 It may seem counterintuitive but the simplest baby toys often have the most buzz.
 A plastic toys with lights and sounds?
 Forget it.
 A simple wooden puzzle?
 Toddler parents will go nuts.
 Wooden puzzles are snatched up shockingly fast when they are posted for sale.

 Melissa and Doug chunky wooden puzzles are the most popular, but really any wooden puzzle will move quickly.
-Generally, I see wooden puzzles resell for about a third to a half of their original cost, which is a decent return, especially considering how hard babies are on toys.
+Generally, I see wooden puzzles baby toys selling for about a third to a half of their original cost, which is a decent return, especially considering how hard babies are on toys.
 Wooden puzzle accessories, like a puzzle organizing rack, are also hot commodities on the resale market (though I personally prefer to store our puzzles in mesh bags).

 2. Learning Towers / Kitchen Helpers